|Fees and Policies||

 This application is for participants not pursing academic credit for participation in this Alternative Service Breaks program.
 Non-credit participants have limited access to use financial aid or apply for scholarships.

 This program is also offered as a credit-bearing program.
-Students must register for EXP 396-002 during the Winter 2014-2015 Intersession.
+Students must register for EXP 396-002.
 For more information about this course, please contact Sarah Hermsmeier, UK ASB Advisor and Course Instructor, at firstname.lastname@example.org.
 Please visit Alternative Service Breaks - Nicaragua (credit-bearing) if you are participating on this program for academic credit.

 Housing & Meals